-10-543-115 Nursing Advanced Clinical Practice 3 credits
+10-543-115 Nursing Advanced Clinical Practice

-This advanced clinical course requires the student to integrate concepts from all previous courses in the management of groups of clients facing complex health alterations.
+3 credits This advanced clinical course requires the student to integrate concepts from all previous courses in the management of groups of clients facing complex health alterations.
 Students will have the opportunity to further develop critical thinking skills using the nursing process in making clinical decisions.
-Continuity of care
+Continuity of care through interdisciplinary collaboration is emphasized.

-10-543-116 Nursing Clinical Transition 2 credits

-This clinical experience integrates all knowledge learned in the previous course in transitioning to the role of the graduate nurse.
+10-543-116 Nursing Clinical Transition 2 credits This clinical experience integrates all knowledge learned in the previous course in transitioning to the role of the graduate nurse.
 The course promotes relatively independent clinical decisions, delegations, and works collaboratively with others to achieve client and organizational outcomes.

-10-543-164 Orientation to Associate Degree Nursing
+10-543-164 Orientation to